RosboneMako/MakoDistortion2/README.md

 A Juce/C++ VST3 guitar processor.
 Complete end to end processing abilities like effects, amplifiers, EQ, etc.

+This VST is under constant development and changes daily.

 THINGS TO KNOW
 ------------------------------------------------------------------
 VST LIMITATIONS